A Joyous Christmas

 While preparing for her event, Rachel let’s Joy share her opinion about Rachel’s POV as a motivational speaker.
 Joy thinks that Rachel shouldn’t put herself first and should put time into others.
 Rachel’s overbearing boss, Stewart, isn’t having it and calls in a favor for Joy’s background be looked into.

-Later, at a party Rachel’s brother shows up.
+Later, at a party, Rachel’s brother shows up.
 It’s been three years since they’ve talked.
 For some reason, Jack left the party early.
 When Rachel asks him about it later, Jack says he wants to keep things professional because he was jealous of her brother because he thought he was someone else to Rachel.
 (To be honest, casting for Rachel and her Brother was not the best.)

 In a meeting with Stewart, her boss, he reveals that Joy isn’t who she appears to be.
-She has a arrest record and cannot be trusted.
+She has an arrest record and cannot be trusted.
 Rachel invites Joy over to talk and finds out more than she bargained for.
 Joy shares a story about herself and explains how she stole money from a cash register where she’d been working to help make ends meet when she was a single mother.

 “Life is messy, Rachel.
-But sometimes when we get through the mess we find out who we really are,” a teary-eyed Joy says as she leaves a copy of The Apple Garden.
-Later at the theater Jack opens the book and a baby picture falls out… could it be HIS baby photo?
+But sometimes, when we get through the mess, we find out who we really are,” a teary-eyed Joy says as she leaves a copy of The Apple Garden.
+Later at the theater, Jack opens the book, and a baby picture falls out.
+Could it be HIS baby photo?

 Just when I thought the movie was over, Jack overhears Stewart talking to the executives about how Rachel is just doing charity for promotion and always puts business first.
 He trusted her!
 How could she?
-Rachel is like (to paraphrase), “WTF are you talking about?”
+Rachel is like (to paraphrase), “WTF, are you talking about?”

-Jack apologizes and Rachel accepts
+Jack apologizes, and Rachel accepts

-After all, “The Christmas Spirit is about forgiveness”
+After all, “The Christmas Spirit is about forgiveness.”

 No IMDB for this one either!!!

 Children singing Christmas songs is terrible.
-No more singing kids; too creepy!!!
+No more singing kids, too creepy!!!